spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/10-install-palette-cli.md

 # Overview

 The Palette CLI contains various functionalities that you can use to interact with Palette and manage resources.
-The Palette CLI is well suited for Continuous Delivery/Continuous Deployment (CI/CD) pipelines and recommended for automation tasks where Terraform or directly querying the API is not an ideal fit.
+The Palette CLI is well suited for Continuous Delivery/Continuous Deployment (CI/CD) pipelines and recommended for automation tasks, where Terraform or direct API queries are not ideal.

 # Installation